irinadel/Db2whc/key_protect.md

 ## Using the Key Protect key
 {: #kp-use}

-After you grant your Db2 Warehouse instance permission to use your keys, you supply the Key Protect information on the Console Administration -> Security -> Manage Keys tab.
+After you grant your Db2 Warehouse instance permission to use your keys, you supply the Key Protect information on the Console Administration -> Settings -> Manage Keys tab.
 You must provide the name of the Key Protect instance and the key that was created in the "Creating or adding a key in Key Protect" section.
 After the information is provided, you then migrate the instance to Key Protect managed keys.